igor-lirussi/igor-lirussi/.github/ISSUE_TEMPLATE/refresh.md

-Just click 'Submit new issue'  - don't remove the `refresh|`
+Just click 'Submit new issue'  - don't remove the `refresh|` in the title.

+The Issue will be closed automatically when the refresh is completed.

-**Note: It may take a few minutes to update as Github sometimes caches images :hourglass:**
+**Note: It may take a few minutes to update as Github sometimes caches images ⌛**